The NSW Battery PRDS Incentive is Now Available Book Now

 Vehicle to load

-Solar and Bidirectional V2G Charging Australia
+Solar & Bidirectional V2G Charging Australia

-Virtual Power Plants (VPPs)
+Vehicle-to-Grid (V2G) & Virtual Power Plants (VPPs)

 Naturally big batteries will be able to supply and receive more energy and improve the grid stabilising effect and quite often its not large swathes of energy that are required but suitably timed large bursts of power either imported or exported; something an EV battery was designed for.